CumulusNetworks/docs/content/cumulus-linux-51/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 | peerlink-vlans| Global | Suspend the inconsistent VLANs on either MLAG peer on all the dual-connected MLAG bonds and VXLAN interfaces. |
 | VLANs on VXLAN interface in TVD topology not part of peerlink| VXLAN  | Suspend the VLANs on the VXLAN interfaces that are inconsistent. |

-To manually check for MLAG inconsistencies, run the following commands:
+You can also manually check for MLAG inconsistencies with the following commands:

 {{< tabs "TabID851 ">}}
 {{< tab "NVUE Commands ">}}